-The 2022 Kentucky Derby is May 7, and the 148th running of the Run for Roses features 20 horses that will break from the starting gate at 6:57 p.m.
+The 2022 Kentucky Derby is May 7, and the 148th running of the Run for Roses features 20 horses who will break from the starting gate at 6:57 p.m.
 EDT at Churchill Downs.

 A key indicator when handicapping the Kentucky Derby is to account for pace and determine how a horse’s energy is distributed against that pace.
 The Derby requires recent sharp form displayed over a distance of ground in preparation for each 3-year-olds race at 1 1/4 miles.
 It’s also important to understand and evaluate how a horse has run leading up to the Kentucky Derby rather than the far less important where the horse finished and in what time he completed his prior races.

 Our contacts at HorseRacingNation and its Super Screener report provide research with proven, reliable methodologies.
 The data identifies top-rated horses you can count on with a better chance to win, place or show.
-In addition, you can see potential longshots that can outrun their odds and provide payoffs.
+In addition, you can see potential long shots who can outrun their odds and provide payoffs.
 The Super Screener uses BRIS Pace and Speed Ratings, referenced in the horse analysis below.

-- Messier – jockey John Velazquez.
-Messier laid out mind-blowing 100+ BRIS Pace/Speed Rating figures throughout his recent 2nd place finish in the Santa Anita Derby.
-He won a Derby prep his previous race.
+- Messier — Jockey John Velazquez.
+Messier laid out mind-blowing 100+ BRIS Pace/Speed Rating figures throughout his recent second-place finish in the Santa Anita Derby.
+He won his previous race, a Derby prep.
 His elevated and balanced Energy Distribution Profile fits perfectly with the pace/presser running style that has defined the past several Kentucky Derby winners.

-- Mo Donegal – jockey Irad Ortiz, Jr. Trained by Todd Pletcher, Mo Donegal came from off the pace to win the recent Wood Memorial by a neck.
+- Mo Donegal — Jockey Irad Ortiz Jr. Trained by Todd Pletcher, Mo Donegal came from off the pace to win the recent Wood Memorial by a neck.
 Only Maximum Security scored a higher BRIS Late Pace figure (123) than what this colt submitted in his final prep in the Wood Memorial.
 In addition, Mo Donegal posted a stunning BRIS Final Speed Rating of 111, the highest Speed Rating figure earned by any Kentucky Derby starter.
-However, no horse in the past 30+ years has won the Derby when there was an 11+ points difference in their BRIS Speed Rating figures between their final two prep races, and Mo Donegal finished 3rd in his previous prep in the Holy Bull Stakes.
+However, no horse in the past 30-plus years has won the Derby when there was an 11-plus-point difference in their BRIS Speed Rating figures between their final two prep races, and Mo Donegal finished third in his previous prep in the Holy Bull Stakes.

-- Taiba – jockey Mike Smith.
-Taiba was in the Baffert barn, and Tim Yakteen now trains the lightly-raced colt.
+- Taiba — Jockey Mike Smith.
+Taiba was in the Baffert barn, and Tim Yakteen now trains the lightly raced colt.
 He’s 2-for-2 after overtaking Messier in the stretch and winning the Santa Anita Derby in his stakes debut.
 Taiba produced a stunning BRIS Speed Rating figure of 110 in winning the Santa Anita Derby, the second-best speed rating figure produced in a Derby prep.
-However, the fast, unforgiving fractions allowed him to run down Messier after pacesetter, and the favorite Forbidden Kingdom faded in the stretch.
+However, the fast, unforgiving fractions allowed him to run down Messier after the pacesetter, and the favorite Forbidden Kingdom faded in the stretch.
 Another special horse to consider with a lack of foundation is his concern.

-The post-position draw and morning line odds for the Kentucky Derby is Tuesday, May 2.
+The post-position draw and morning line odds for the Kentucky Derby are Tuesday, May 2.
 Currently, you can bet fixed-rate odds.
-The four favorites with odds from +450 to +500 (5/1) are Epicenter, Messier, Zandon and Taiba.
-Follow additional horse racing news and Kentucky Derby updates on Playfecta.
+The four favorites with odds from +450 to +500 (5-1) are Epicenter, Messier, Zandon and Taiba.